Dmitry-Borodkin/void_blog/2023/11-01-acquaintance-i.md

     - Extend it to C++.
     - Add Borrow Checker like Rust.
     - Above this, place a thick layer of Haskell-style monads with transformers.
-    - And decorate everything with JavaScript libraries on BrainF*ck...
+    - And decorate everything with JavaScript libraries in BrainF*ck...

 - It is necessary to be able to create "third-party" language extensions.
 So that these extensions can be included in "third-party" libraries and applications.